Joakim Nätterqvist: Recent projects

 Nätterqvist has continued work with television, theatre and film.
-In 2011, he co-starred in the controversial Swedish film With Every Heartbeat/Kiss Me and award-winning music video director Adam Berg's film In.
+In 2011, he co-starred in the Swedish film With Every Heartbeat/Kiss Me and award-winning music video director Adam Berg's film In.

 Americans saw him in the 2011 season finale of USA Network's series Covert Affairs.

 Since the fall of 2011 Nätterqvist has been playing fashion designer and love interest Hugo Cronstedt in TV3's popular romantic comedy-drama Elsas Värld.
 The show came back for a second series in 2013 and consisted of 20 episodes, lasting into the spring of 2014.